-Since the manatee is considered to be an infrequent summer resident of the North Carolina coast, the proposed action should have little effect on the manatee since its habitat and food supply will not be significantly impacted.
-In regards to vessel collisions, direct impacts from collision could take place, and precautionary measures for avoiding impacts to manatees, as established by USFWS, will be implemented for transiting vessels associated with the project; therefore, the proposed action may affect, but is not likely to adversely affect the manatee.
+Since the manatee is an infrequent summer resident of the North Carolina coast, the proposed action should have little effect on the manatee since its habitat and food supply will not be significantly impacted.
+Regarding vessel collisions, direct impacts from collision could take place, and precautionary measures for avoiding impacts to manatees, as established by USFWS, will be implemented for transiting vessels associated with the project; therefore, the proposed action may affect, but is not likely to adversely affect the manatee.